Kuuuube/Circular_Area/wiki/layman_s_guide_to_circular_area.md

 ### [Simple Stretch](https://github.com/Kuuuube/Circular_Area/blob/main/wiki/mappings/simple_stretch.md) based:

 - **[Concentric Mapping](https://github.com/Kuuuube/Circular_Area/blob/main/wiki/mappings/concentric_mapping.md)**
-    - Forward mapping: On the X-axis input will be offset towards the corner to corner diagonals more.
-On the Y-axis input will be offset towards the axes more.
+    - Forward mapping: On the X-axis, input will be offset towards the corner-to-corner diagonals more.
+On the Y-axis, input will be offset towards the axes more.
-    - Inverse mapping: On the Y-axis input will be offset towards the corner to corner diagonals more.
-On the X-axis input will be offset towards the axes more.
+    - Inverse mapping: On the Y-axis input will be offset towards the corner-to-corner diagonals more.
+On the X-axis, input will be offset towards the axes more.
 Excluding the axes, the corners are further away relative to the sides.

 <div>

 - **[Approximate Equal Area](https://github.com/Kuuuube/Circular_Area/blob/main/wiki/mappings/approximate_equal_area.md)**
-    - Forward mapping: On the Y-axis input will be offset towards the corner to corner diagonals more.
-On the X-axis input will be offset towards the axes more.
+    - Forward mapping: On the Y-axis, input will be offset towards the corner-to-corner diagonals more.
+On the X-axis, input will be offset towards the axes more.
-    - Inverse mapping: On the X-axis input will be offset towards the corner to corner diagonals more.
-On the Y-axis input will be offset towards the axes more.
+    - Inverse mapping: On the X-axis, input will be offset towards the corner-to-corner diagonals more.
+On the Y-axis, input will be offset towards the axes more.
 Excluding the axes, the corners are further away relative to the sides.

 <div>

 - **[Approximate Equal Area 2 Vertical](https://github.com/Kuuuube/Circular_Area/blob/main/wiki/mappings/approximate_equal_area_2_vertical.md)**
-    - Forward mapping: On the Y-axis input will be offset towards the corner to corner diagonals more.
-On the X-axis input will be offset towards the axes more.
+    - Forward mapping: On the Y-axis, input will be offset towards the corner-to-corner diagonals more.
+On the X-axis, input will be offset towards the axes more.

 <div>

 - **[Approximate Equal Area 2 Horizontal](https://github.com/Kuuuube/Circular_Area/blob/main/wiki/mappings/approximate_equal_area_2_horizontal.md)**
-    - Forward mapping: On the Y-axis input will be offset towards the axes more.
-On the X-axis input will be offset towards the corner to corner diagonals more.
+    - Forward mapping: On the Y-axis, input will be offset towards the axes more.
+On the X-axis, input will be offset towards the corner-to-corner diagonals more.

 <br>